Justine Dupont: Career

-Surfing career

-After being crowned longboard Vice World Champion in 2007 at the age of 15, she obtained again the title of Vice World Champion in 2019.
+She was the French national longboard champion at the age of 15.
+In 2007 at the age of 16 she was 2nd in the World Longboard Championships.

 In 2013, Dupont became the first woman to surf the 15m Belharra in the Northern Basque Country of France.

-In 2016, she was again Vice World Champion, this time in the big waves surfing division, and a fourth title of vice world champion in 2017 in the stand up paddle division.
+In 2016, she was 2nd in the Big Waves World Championship.

 In 2017, she was crowned ISA World Team Surfing Champion with the French team.

-Justine is also multiple National and European surfing and longboarding champion.
-She has accumulated 3 ISA World Team Titles with France (2013 et 2019 Longboard, 2017 Surf).
+Dupont has also won multiple National and European surfing and longboarding championships.
+She has accumulated three ISA World Team Titles with France (2013 and 2019 Longboard, 2017 Surf).

-She has repeatedly surfed waves considered as some of the biggest waves surfed in the world by a woman.
+She has repeatedly surfed waves considered as some of the biggest waves in the world by a woman.
+She holds the record for the second largest wave ever surfed by a woman, at 70.5 ft, on February 11, 2020, at Nazaré, Portugal, behind Brazilian surfer Maya Gabeira, 73.5 ft, on the same day, also at Nazaré.

-In 2019, she is recognized as a reference in the world of surfing big waves by winning 2 trophies at the XXL Big Waves Awards.
+In 2019, she won two trophies at the XXL Big Waves Awards.

-Justine has been elected "Chair" of the ISA Athletes' Commission for the 2020 Olympic Games.
+Justine was elected Chair of the ISA Athletes' Commission for the 2020 Olympic Games.

-In February 2020, she surfed one of the biggest waves ever surfed in the world.
-She won the first-ever Nazaré Tow Challenge.
+In February 2020, she won the first-ever Nazaré Tow Challenge.

-In January 2021, in Jaws, Hawaii, she surfed the best big wave ever surfed by a woman.

-In January 2023 she surfs a gigantic wave on the mythical spot of Cortes Bank 110 miles off the coast of California.
-The wave is being measured to see if it is a new World Record for the biggest wave surfed by a woman.
+In January 2023 she surfed a gigantic wave at Cortes Bank, 110 miles off the coast of California.
+The wave is being measured as a potential World Record for the biggest wave surfed by a woman.

-In 2023, she was one of the first women to compete in “The Eddie”.
+In 2023, she was one of the first women to be invited to compete in The Eddie Aikau Invitational competition in Hawaii.